thomas-darling/gulp-translate/readme.md

 This plugin can absolutely support the traditional approach - for that you should look at the plugin option `replaceWithIds`, the export option `exportForId` and the annotation options `id` and `export`.
-However, this plugin is primarily intended to enable a more modern and developer friendly workflow, designed with modern Translation Management Systems in mind, and taking advantage of their support for concepts such as _translations memory_, which allows previous translations to be easily reused.
+However, this plugin is primarily intended to enable a more modern and developer friendly workflow, designed with modern Translation Management Systems in mind, and taking advantage of their support for concepts such as _translation memory_, which allows previous translations to be easily reused.
 This is also the approach promoted by the [HTML 5 spec](https://www.w3.org/International/questions/qa-translate-flag.en) and by major SPA frameworks such as [Angular 2](https://angular.io/docs/ts/latest/cookbook/i18n.html).

 At the core of the workflow is the idea, that when authoring templates, we write the localizable content _directly in the templates_, and then _annotate_ the elements and attributes